um-cir/um-cir.github.io/_pages/about.md

 # About the Workshop

-Conversational Information Retrieval (CIR) has attracted growing research interest in recent years, particularly since the emergence of conversational agents based on generative AI methods. generally focus on complex interactive processes between searchers and CIR systems, with little interest in modelling the user within this process.
-The goal of this work is to provide a forum for the exploration of user modelling and its evaluation with CIR.
+Conversational Information Retrieval (CIR) has attracted growing research interest in recent years, particularly since the emergence of conversational agents based on generative AI methods.
+Much of the research activity in CIR within the IR community has generally focused on complex interactive processes between searchers and CIR systems, with little interest in modelling the user within this processes.
 In this workshop, we aim to collect views and proposals for user modelling with CIR, especially relating to algorithm system design, personalization, and how it might be simulated and evaluated.

 The purpose of the workshop is to provide a forum for discussion on the user-centric approaches to conversational information retrieval.
 The main theme of the workshop is user modelling.
 The workshop will explore different areas relating to user modelling ranging from personalization, conversation modelling, user simulations and evaluation of CIR systems.